 Repetition is essential.
 Try to use the sign every time you say the word throughout the day for the best results.

 Be sure to make the hand gesture as you verbally say the words.
 The sign is meant to accompany, not replace, the spoken word.
 This will help your baby link the visual gesture to the verbal sounds.

 Tip #4 Add signs as you go

-Add more signs to your repertoire once you get the hang of your starter signs.
+Add more basic signs to your repertoire once you get the hang of your starter signs.
 Remember to look for words that: (a) you’ll use frequently, (b) are easy for you to remember, and (c) are relevant to your baby’s care or interests.